 Day 6 - 13 April 2018 Florina: Today we revisit the areas where the 6th Division propped and waited for the German assault.
 On the actual ground we will discuss those positions and the battles that followed.
 Ptolemaida will be among our visits today.
 Not only will we walk the ground of those actions, but we will take time out to enjoy some of the culture of this part of Northern Greece.
 Tonight we have dinner in our hotel in Florina.
 B/D

 Day 7 - 14 April 2018 Kozani: A special day as we commence our withdrawal to the south.
 If possible we will take time for a couple of unusual and exciting visits.
 B/L/D.

 Day 8 - 15 April 2018 Platamon: We leave Kozani and head down to the area east of Larissa on the route taken by our troops as part of their fighting withdrawal.
 We settle into our hotel for our two (2) nights in the coastal town of Platamon.
 This lovely seaside town was the area where the 21st New Zealand Battalion put up such a wonderful defence.
 B/D

 Day 9 - 16 April 2018 Platamon: This will be a special day visiting the Pinios Gorge and sites of this important action.
-We also visit a small village in the mountains behind Platamon, a village that has only local vehicles allowed and looks out over the town to the sea beyond.
+We will also visit a small village in the mountains behind Platamon, a village that only allows local vehicles to enter and it the village looks over the towns below to the sea beyond.
 We return to Platamon for dinner.
 B/D

 Day 10 - 17 April 2018 Athens: We return to Athens via Volos, Lamia, Thermopylae and Thebes.
 Dinner in a restaurant near the harbour and then we board the ferry for our overnight trip to Crete.
 B/D